aspose-tex/Aspose.TeX-Documentation/net/developer-guide/advanced-features/latex-figure-rendering/_index.md

 Then we instruct the renderer to scale the output by 300%.

 The next option defines the background color.
 Unlike with math formula rendering, we don't specify a foreground color since we assume that the colors are entirely under the control of the LaTeX code.
-In fact, so is the background color, so this is just a convenient option.
+In fact, so is the background color, so this is just a convenience option.

 The next line of the example doesn't make much sense.
 It just demonstrates that you can direct the log output to some stream.